algotecture/cosmos-hackatom/README.md

 # SDK Application Tutorial

-This repository contains the source code of the nameservice tutorial.
+This repository contains the source code of the nameservice tutorial!

 ## Tutorial